vwkd/code-system/src/languages/rust/data type/struct.md

 ## Introduction

+- product type

+??? like enum all fields must be statically sized generic type implicitly has Sized trait bound can relax with ?Sized, needs to put behind pointer then

-- grouping of related variables (fields) and functions (methods)
+- stores variables (fields) and functions (methods)
 - no inheritance

 - separate `impl` block for methods, multiple
 - `self` as first argument for instance method, otherwise associated function of struct type itself
 - uses single dot to access struct members, uses double colon to access associated functions

-Product type, bundles multiple types together

-also called a "type", even though there can be other types like enums likely because it's the only type that can customize ??

-??? like enum all fields must be statically sized generic type implicitly has Sized trait bound can relax with ?Sized, needs to put behind pointer then